SnowyMouse/chimera/README.md

 can disable it if you want.

 **Usage:** `chimera_block_camera_shake [true/false]`

+#### Block equipment rotation
+Netgame equipment rotation was added in Halo PC.
+You can disable it if you want spawns to look more like their Xbox counterparts, though most maps will probably look worse.

+**Usage:** `chimera_block_equipment_rotation [true/false]`

 #### Block extra weapon
 Block your currently held weapon if you have more than two weapons.
 Unblock